joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 * Site\\
 * StarterFiles\\
-* DSCConfig.inc
+* DSCConfig.inc.ps1
-* DSCDeploy
+* DSCDeploy.ps1

+3. Open PowerShell ISE as Administrator and open DSCDeploy.ps1

 WebJEA uses PowerShell DSC _(Desired State Configuration)_ to set up a lot of the setup for us, but we do have to do some configuration to make it work in our environment.

 I am not using a Group Managed Service Account, I am just going to use a normal AD account as a service account _(ie webjea_services)_.

-Change the following variables to suit your setup, in my case, I have moved WebJEA resources
+Change the following variables to suit your setup, in my case, I have moved WebJEA resources to their own folder, so it's not sitting directly on C:

+* AppPoolUserName =  'your service account name'